 Water forms a major part of the earth and our body.
 About 60% of our body is water.
 No living being can survive without it.
-Water is essential to absorb the food, to maintain the body temperature, to flush out the waste from our body, to maintain the moisture balance and to prevent problems like constipation, premature skin wrinkling and urinary tract infections.
+Water is essential to absorb the food, maintain the body temperature, flush out the waste from our body, maintain the moisture balance and prevent problems like constipation, premature skin wrinkling, and urinary tract infections.

-We lose water from the body everyday through our lungs, skin, kidneys and digestive tract when we breathe, sweat, pass urine and move bowels.
-To replace the lost water, we need to drink at least two litres of water daily.
+We lose water from the body every day through our lungs, skin, kidneys, and digestive tract when we breathe, sweat, pass urine and move bowels.
+To replace the lost water, we need to drink at least two liters of water daily.
 During exercise and hot weather, the body asks for more water.
-According to Dr Brahmacharya, water is best at room temperature.
+According to Dr. Brahmacharya, water is best at room temperature.
 Children or the elderly may take tepid water.

 Remedies through water therapy: